rylabs-billy/tf-training/README.md

 ![firewall-module-2.png](./images/firewall-module-2.png)

 ### NodeBalancer Module
 Time to put these Linodes behind a NodeBalancer!
-Add another `module` block for it in the root module.
+Add another `module` block for it in the **root module**.
 Like with the `firewall` module, we need to pass information from the instances created in the `linodes` module, because the `nodebalancer` module needs to make configurations for those backends.
 We'll assign the `linode_web_instances` object, but to a distinguishable variable called `backend_linodes`.
 You also see that we're using the `amount` variable - the value of which gets assigned to [`count`](https://www.terraform.io/docs/language/meta-arguments/count.html).
 We have a default value of `3` assigned to `amount` in the top-level `variables.tf`, so let's assign it here along with the `linode_web_instances` object.
 ```
 module "nodebalancer" {
     source = "./modules/nodebalancer"